printablealice/knausj_talon/apps/vim/doc/vim.md

 2) Use the alternate vim motion verb `end word`.
 There aren't too many downside to this approach aside from it being somewhat cumbersome.

-## Talon Change - The key `word`
+## Talon Change - The command `word`

 By default talon will use the command `word` as a command for saying a single word.
 See `misc/formatters.talon`.
-In vim "word" is a natural movement motion who it is included by default.
-If you decide to use this you might want to change the talon command to be a separate word.
+In vim "word" is a natural movement motion so it is included by default.
+If you decide to use this you will want to change the talon command to be a separate word.

 ## The `generic_editor.talon` commands

-The default actions defined in `generic_editor.talon` are too simple for more complicated use with vim.
-If you run into problems with overlapping commands you can just rename this file to `generic_editor.talon_` to disable it from loading.
-That said, all generic editor actions are defined in `vim.talon`, so is should still work, but it has not yet been tested.
+The default actions defined in `generic_editor.talon` are supported, but in some cases are too simple for more complicated use with vim.
+You can try to use them in general but in some cases you will want to switch to use the vim specific ones.

 ## Detecting VIM running inside terminals from Talon

-The vim support in talon is built around supporting running vim as your terminal and being able to pop in and not of terminal mode.
+The vim support in talon is built around supporting running vim as your terminal and being able to pop in and out of terminal mode.

 If you won't use vim from inside of a terminal you can ignore this step.